3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Introduction

-Relativistic jets interact with the plasma environment of an astrophysical source and subsequently instabilities occur which are responsible for the acceleration of particles \cite[e.g.,][]{nishikawa2021}.
-In some cases, e.g. for unmagnetized jets, previous computer simulations have shown that the Weibel instability (WI) is ubiquitous and generates relativistic shocks resulting in particle acceleration \cite[e.g.,][]{silva2003,nishikawa2003,jaroschek2005,spitkovsky2008a,spitkovsky2008b, dieckmann2008,nishikawa2009}.
-Other instabilities such as the kinetic Kelvin-Helmhotz (kKHI) and the mushroom instability (MI), are driven by the velocity-shear at the boundary between the jet and the ambient medium in a slab model \cite[e.g.,][]{alves2012,nishikawa2013,alves2015,nishikawa2014}.
-It should be noted that kKHI is generated along the jet velocity, in contrast to MI, which is excited in the direction perpendicular to it.
-For an $e^{\pm}$ pair jet both kKHI and MI generate an AC magnetic field whilst an electron-proton jet generates a DC magnetic field.
+{\rm Other instabilities such as the kinetic Kelvin-Helmhotz (kKHI) and the mushroom instability (MI) are driven by the velocity- shear at the boundary between the jet and the ambient medium in 2D and 3D systems without external magnetic fields \cite[e.g.,][]{alves2012,nishikawa2013,liang2013a,liang2013b,grismayer2013,nishikawa2014,alves2015}.
+It should be noted here that the kKHI is generated along the jet direction, in contrast to the MI, which is excited in the direction perpendicular to the jet and their growth rates depend on the relative velocity of the particles \cite[e.g.,][]{alves2012,alves2015}.
+For an $e^{\pm}$ jet \cite[e.g.,][]{liang2013a,liang2013b,nishikawa2014,alves2015}, both kKHI and MI generate an AC magnetic field whilst an electron-ion jet \cite[e.g.,][]{alves2012,nishikawa2014} generates a DC magnetic field.
+For the case of $m_{\rm i}/m_{\rm e} = 4$ the growth rate of the MI is reduced comparing to the case of $m_{\rm p}/m_{\rm e} = 1836$, and a quasi-AC electric field is generated with slightly accelerated jet ions.}

-PIC simulation studies with a slab jet geometry have been performed to investigate the evolution of cylindrical jets with a helical magnetic-field topology \cite[e.g.,][]{nishikawa2014,alves2015, nishikawa2019,nishikawa2021}.
-The present investigation focuses on the nature of particle acceleration in these relativistic plasma flows.
+{\rm PIC simulation studies of the evolution of cylindrical jets without and with a helical magnetic-field topology have been performed in the past \cite[e.g.,][]{nishikawa2016a,nishikawa2016b,nishikawa2019,nishikawa2021}.
+The present investigation focuses on the nature of particle acceleration in these relativistic plasma flows with a toroidal magnetic field. }

-Another possible mechanism of particle acceleration in jets is magnetic reconnection.
+An additional possible mechanism of particle acceleration in jets is magnetic reconnection.
 In this process the magnetic topology is rearranged and the magnetic energy is converted into thermal and kinetic particle energy.
 Magnetic reconnection is observed in solar and planetary magnetospheric plasmas.
-It is also often assumed to be an important mechanism of particle acceleration in extragalactic environments such as AGN and GRB jets \cite[e.g,][]{Drenkhahn2002, Pino05, uzdensky2011, zhang2011, granot2012, mcKinney2012, giannios2010, giannios2011, komissarov2012, sironi2015, Pino18, Kadowaki18, Kadowaki19, Christie19,Fowler19}.
+It is also often assumed to be an important mechanism of particle acceleration in extragalactic environments such as AGN (active galactic nuclei) and GRB (gamma-ray bursts) jets \cite[e.g,][]{Drenkhahn2002, Pino05, uzdensky2011, zhang2011, granot2012, mcKinney2012,giannios2010, komissarov2012, giannios2013,sironi2015, Pino18, Kadowaki18, Kadowaki19, Christie19,Fowler19,Zhang2018b}.

 Magnetic reconnection has commonly been studied with PIC simulations using the so-called Harris model in a slab geometry.
 It was observed to produce a significant particle acceleration \cite[e.g.,][]{zenitani2005,oka2008, daughton2011, kagan2013, wendel2013, karimabadi14, sironi2014, guo2015, guo2016a, guo2016b}.
 These studies however cannot be applied directly to astrophysical relativistic jets, since observations \citep{hawley2015,gabuzda2019}, as well as MHD modelling \citep{tchekhovskoy2015}, suggest that the magnetic-field topology is pre-dominantly helical; i.e., it consists of toroidal and poloidal magnetic field components.